fgeorges/mlproj-web/src/start.md

 This is basically the same definition of "project" as in any IDE.

-In the code project management, there is rarely one-size-fits-all.
+In code project management, there is rarely one-size-fits-all.
 So `mlproj` tries not to constrain you too much, and you can use it with your project, complying to its existing rules and conventions, however crazy these rules are (with a very few exceptions.)